kubo14/Lonsky-JOPE-2020/README.md

 - The two Stata 15 do-files attached replicate all main figures and tables in the paper (except for Figure 8 and Table 1).

-- Make sure to change the current directory to the one that is appropriate, before running the code.
+- Make sure to change the current working directory to the one that is appropriate, before running the code.

 - For further questions, comments, or queries, please do not hesitate to contact me at: jal228@pitt.edu